Skip to content

 1. Company goals.
 Overall, there might be a broad company goal that everyone is aiming for.
 These kinds of organizational goals are generally strategic in nature.
 They might cover efficiency, customer support and experience, communication, culture and community, IT security and best practices, or environmental sustainability.
 They are goals that help you understand the policies in place as well as guide you in how you do your work.
 They are the why behind the what.

 2. Performance goals.
 These goals are about how well you are performing your tasks.
-These might be team-specific, or individual in nature.
+These might be team-specific, or individual.
 They can be measured differently, which we’ll talk about in a bit.

 3. Individual goals.
 These are personal career goals that individuals set for themselves.
 They might range from improving performance or productivity to furthering professional development and promotion opportunities.